xiongjiechen/Dx-Annotator-Annotation-Report/History/2025_06_16/README.md

 **Retirement limit = 5:**

-- 400 images from Preston were uploaded to DR CAPS on 2025-06-03.
+- 400 images from Preston were uploaded to Dx Annotator on 2025-06-03.
-- 400 images from Bricketwood were uploaded to DR CAPS on 2025-06-03.
+- 400 images from Bricketwood were uploaded to Dx Annotator on 2025-06-03.

 The following line chart shows the total number of image-level annotations, the total number of object-level annotations, and the total number of annotated images, as of the date of the report:
 <h3 style="text-align: center;" markdown="1">Figure 1.
 History of the total number of image-level annotations, the total number of object-level annotation, and the total number of annotated images.